thomaskelm/kafka-pyspark-twitter-analysis/README.md

 ## If the docker containers have already been created, but are stopped run this commands

-`docker start kafka my_dse pyspark`
+`docker start kafka pyspark`

 # First Time Loading Containers

-## Create the network bridge in order for the jupyter notebook to connect to cassandra and kafka
+## Create the network bridge in order for the jupyter notebook to connect to kafka

 `docker network create my_bridge`

-## Start the dse-server image

-`docker run -e DS_LICENSE=accept --net my_bridge --name my_dse -p 9042:9042 -d datastax/dse-server -k`

 ## Start the kafka server